jangroth/aws-certification-notes/solutions-architect-professional.md

   * *Amazon S3 Transfer Acceleration* enables fast, easy, and secure transfers (upload & download) of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.
-  * File upload through an Edge location via a dedicated CloudFront endpoint
+  * File upload/downloads through an Edge location via a dedicated CloudFront endpoint
+  * Compatible with multi-part upload
 * **S3 Byte-Range Fetches**
   * Parallelize GETs by requesting specific byte ranges
   * Better resilience in case of failures
   * Can be used to speed up downloads
   * Can be used to retrieve only partial data (for example the head of a file)
+* **S3 Select & Glacier Select**
+  * Retrieve less data using SQL by performing *server side filtering*
+  * Works on objects stored in CSV, JSON, or Apache Parquet format
+  * Can filter by rows & columns (simple SQL statements)
+  * Less network transfer, less CPU cost client-side

 <a name="6_4_2_6"></a>
 #### [↖](#6_4)[↑](#6_4_2_5)[↓](#6_4_2_7) Cross Region Replication/Same Region Replication